-- 9. Similarly, in 2010, the UN Committee on Elimination of Discrimination Against Women called on Netherlands to abandon the practice of requiring surgical sterilisation for the purposes of gender reassignment,8 and repeated the recommendation to Belgium in 2014.9 Such suggestions were also adopted by the UN Committee on Economic, Social and Cultural Rights in their recommendations to Lithuania.10 - 10.
+- 9. Similarly, in 2010, the UN Committee on Elimination of Discrimination Against Women called on Netherlands to abandon the practice of requiring surgical sterilisation for the purposes of gender reassignment,and repeated the recommendation to Belgium in 2014.
+Such suggestions were also adopted by the UN Committee on Economic, Social and Cultural Rights in their recommendations to Lithuania. - 10.
 In relation to Slovakia in 2015, the CEDAW Committee expressed concern that (w)hen trying to change their legally recognised gender, transgender and intersex women are reportedly required to undergo medical treatment which does not respect their freedom to control one's body.
-The Committee recommended the state to(r)eview current laws and take measures to ensure respecting and protecting the rights of transgender and intersex women and girls to control their body and to be free from non-consensual medical treatment, including by abolishing the requirement of compulsory sterilisation and surgery for transgender women who wish to obtain legal recognition of their gender.11 - 11.
-In its core, the requirement of invasive, irreversible surgery and sterilisation for obtaining legal recognition of gender is a serious interference with the someone's bodily and mental integrity without proper justification, and therefore constitutes ill-treatment and discrimination.
-As such, it was criticised by the Committee in its Concluding Observations to China (Hong Kong), which also obliges transgender persons to undergo "sex-reassignment surgery" to obtain legal gender recognition.
-The Committee suggested the state party to (t) ake the necessary legislative, administrative and other measures to guarantee respect for the autonomy and physical and psychological integrity of transgender and intersex persons, including by removing
+The Committee recommended the state to(r) eview current laws and take measures to ensure respecting and protecting the rights of transgender and intersex women and girls to control their body and to be free from non-consensual medical treatment, including by abolishing the requirement of compulsory sterilisation and surgery for transgender women who wish to obtain legal recognition of their gender. - 11.
+In its core, the requirement of invasive, irreversible surgery and sterilisation for obtaining legal recognition of gender is a serious interference with the someone's bodily and mental integrity without proper justification and constitutes ill-treatment and discrimination.
+As such, it was also criticised by the Committee in its Concluding Observations, for example, to China (Hong Kong).
+Namely, in Hong Kong, the law obliged transgender persons to undergo "sex-reassignment surgery" to obtain legal gender recognition.
+The Committee suggested the state party to (t)ake the necessary legislative, administrative and other measures to guarantee respect for the autonomy and physical and psychological integrity of transgender and intersex persons, including by removing abusive preconditions for the legal recognition.

-7 Report of the Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, Juan E. Mendéz, 1.
+&lt;sup>8 Report of the Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, Juan E. Mendéz, 1.
 2. 2013, OSN doc.
 A/HRC/22/53, § 88.

-8 CEDAW Concluding Observations to the Netherlands, UN doc.
+&lt;sup>9 CEDAW Concluding Observations to the Netherlands, UN doc.
 CEDAW/C/NLD/CO/5, §§ 46-47.

-9 CEDAW Concluding Observations to Belgium, UN doc.
+&lt;sup>10 CEDAW Concluding Observations to Belgium, UN doc.
 CEDAW/C/BEL/CO/7, § 45.

-10 CESR Concluding Observations to Lithuania, UN doc.
+$^{11}$ CESR Concluding Observations to Lithuania, UN doc.
 E/C.12/LTU/CO/2, § 8.

-11 CEDAW Concluding Observations to Slovakia, UN doc.
+&lt;sup>12 CEDAW Concluding Observations to Slovakia, UN doc.
 CEDAW/C/SVK/CO/5-6., §§ 36-38.